justinnamilee/fairu-chan/README.md

 # How to do?
 `$ perl fairu-chan your-config.yml run`

 If you omit "run" it will just tell you what it would do, but won't do it.
+When you build the config file, if you want to be able to use capture groups for the sprintf you *NEED* to use named captured groups like `(?<a_something>\d\d)` or `(?<b_somethingelse> - \S+)`.
+These get sorted and put into the sprintf in order for ease of use, which is why I tend to prefix them with a single letter then an underscore with some further description.

 ---